-Immersions are mandatory in-person learning experiences on Yale’s New Haven, Connecticut, campus.
-Students meet, study, and socialize with classmates and professors as they connect with the broader Yale community.
+Immersions I and II are mandatory in-person learning experiences on Yale’s New Haven, Connecticut campus.
+Students meet, study, and practice skills with classmates and professors as they connect with the broader Yale community.
 Throughout immersions, students demonstrate their skills in simulated and real-world environments.

-While on campus, students work in the Yale Center for Medical Simulation (YCMS), a state-of-the-art facility that allows students to train for medical practice in a safe, supervised environment.
+While on campus, students work in the Yale Center for Healthcare Simulation, a state-of-the-art facility that allows students to train for medical practice in a safe, supervised environment.
 Students work through real-world scenarios, from taking a patient’s medical history, to speaking with a concerned family member, to assisting with a surgery.
 Throughout each case, students are offered feedback from observing PA faculty members and classmates.
 Specific tasks that students will practice include:

 Lectures and Speakers